- Posterior approach

 Identify the posterior capsule of the knee.

-Expose the posterior condyle on the fractured side as used in B3.2-type fractures.
+Expose the posterior condyle on the fractured side.

-In B3.3-tpye fractures with both condyles fractured only one condyle is exposed at a time.
+Where both condyles are fractured only one condyle is exposed at a time.

 After relaxing the tourniquet, ensure good hemostasis.
 The use of a suction drain can be considered.
 Close the deep fascia of the leg, followed by skin sutures.